On a mission: UN nuclear watchdog arrives in Iran

 UN nuclear inspectors have arrived in Iran to examine the county’s atomic activities.
 Tehran says it hopes the visit will remove western allegations of nuclear weapon development.

-“The sad fact is that we are not dealing with honest people when it comes to the US and EU and IAEA.
+Author Michael Winter believes the outcome of the IAEA mission largely depends on the people “we are dealing with,” adding that if the inspectors are honest nothing new will be found.“The sad fact is that we are not dealing with honest people when it comes to the US and EU and IAEA.
 They will create the evidence they need or may even perform an outright fabrication to justify their aggressive program.”

 Sasan Fayazmanesh, Middle East Studies program coordinator and professor emeritus at California State University, says we should not expect any breakthrough from this visit of the IAEA to Iran, as “it is impossible” to resolve all the issues during a short three-day trip, especially because the actual issue is “regime change.”
 He also thinks that the results of the IAEA findings are largely irrelevant.
 “If it was not for the issue of nuclear development in Iran, it would have been the support of terrorism in Iran.
 If it wasn’t for that, it would have been the lack of human rights in Iran.
 So basically what we are dealing with are excuses,” he said, adding that, “it is very similar to the case of Iraq.”Commenting on the recently adopted EU embargo on Iranian oil exports, Fayazmanesh said it would not really affect Iran`s economy.
 “It is not going to affect Iran that much because they probably can sell that oil to other countries.
 But it is possible that it will have an effect on the price of oil.
 It is very difficult to say what the effect would be.”